Temidtech/MedManager/README.md

 ## Quick Set Up
 * Clone the Repository from Github
 * Open the project folder using Android Studio IDE
+* To download apk use this link https://github.com/Temidtech/MedManager/tree/master/apk

 ### Login>Update Profile Page
 The User will the be presented with the Login Page, where they are required to authenticate themselves using Google Login